 How can I make my shower more senior friendly?

 There are many ways to make a shower more senior friendly.
-Adding non slip treads to the shower floor, installing grab bars, shelves or dispensers to declutter the area, easy access to the shower head, a bench or seat and much more.
-Read all our tips here.
+Adding non-slip treads to the shower floor, installing grab bars, shelves or dispensers to declutter the area, ensuring easy access to the showerhead, and providing a bench or seat are some options.
+You can read all our tips here.

 Can you put a door in an existing tub?

 Yes, you actually can do that.
 There are companies that can do a tub cut out and add a sealed door to your tub.
-Now, it won’t be as high as a walk in tub so you still have to get down into the bathtub and then back up.
-Read more about tub cut outs and other alternatives here.
+Now, it won’t be as high as a walk-in tub, so you still have to get down into the bathtub and then back up.
+You can read more about tub cut outs and other alternatives here.